 7.3.2.4 HTTP User-Agent header

 All outgoing HTTP requests made on behalf of an Hybrid Broadcast Broadband TV application shall include a User-Agent header using the syntax described in this clause.

+NOTE: This does not apply to HTTP requests made by the MPEG DASH player or the DRM agent.

 The User-Agent header shall include: